gwu-cs-os/resources/system-setup/multipass.md

 ### Setup xv6

-10. Open your primary VM in VSCode if it is not already open and hit ctrl+\` to open the integrated shell in VSCode.
+10. Open a shell in your VM (e.g. using ssh or in VSCode if it is not already open and hit ctrl+\` to open the integrated shell).
 It should show `ubuntu@primary:~$`.
 We're now ready to install xv6 and its dependencies.

     ```sh
     sudo apt-get update --yes